-Reference evapotranspiration $(ET_o)$ has been defined as "the rate of evapotranspiration from a hypothetical crop with an assumed crop height (0.12 m) and a fixed canopy resistance (70 s/m) and albedo (0.23) which would closely resemble evapotranspiration from an extensive surface of green grass cover of uniform height, actively growing, completely shading the ground and not short of water."
+Reference evapotranspiration (ET_o) has been defined as "the rate of evapotranspiration from a hypothetical crop with an assumed crop height (0.12 m) and a fixed canopy resistance (70 s/m) and albedo (0.23) which would closely resemble evapotranspiration from an extensive surface of green grass cover of uniform height, actively growing, completely shading the ground and not short of water."
 [7].
-The knowledge of reference crop evapotranspiration ( $ET_o$ ) is routinely required for the estimation of crop water use in the planning, design and operation of irrigation and, soil and water conservation systems.
+The knowledge of reference crop evapotranspiration (ET_o) is routinely required for the estimation of crop water use in the planning, design and operation of irrigation and, soil and water conservation systems.

-Direct measurement of evapotranspiration which often involves the use of lysimeter and pan evaporimeter among others is usually not feasible in many field situations because it is expensive, difficulty in maintenance and time-consuming.
+Direct measurement of evapotranspiration which often involves the use of lysimeter and parevaporimeter among others is usually not feasible in many field situations because it is expensive difficulty in maintenance and time-consuming.
 The required instrumentation may also be lacking.
-Given the fact that the direct measurement of ET is a difficult task, the development of hydrometeorological models to estimate "reference ET" ( $ET_o$ ) resulted in important contributions for irrigation management at global, regional and local scales.
+Given the fact that the direct measurement of ET is a difficult task, the development of hydrometeorological models to estimate "reference ET" (ET_o) resulted in important contributions for irrigation management at global, regional and local scales.

-46 The Penman-Monteith (PM) method reported by the Food and Agriculture Organization (FAO) of the 47 United Nations recently adopted a standardized form of the Penman-Monteith equation (FAO - 56) which 48 has been recognized as the standard method for most reliable and precise method to estimate $ET{a}$ 49 worldwide [15]; [25]..
-The FAO-56 PM equation has shown to be superior over other methods when 50 comparing the daily $ET{o}$ with lysimetric measurements for estimating $ET{o}$ [15]; [25].
-However, the full input 51 data for a large number of climatic variables, such as mean, maximum, and minimum air temperatures, 52 relative humidity, solar radiation, and wind speed limit the widespread use of the FAO-56 PM method 53 [14]; [47].
-Unfortunately, the climatic data in many developing regions cannot always meet the requirements of the FAO-56 PM method for calculating $ET_o$ .
-54
+The Penman-Moreith (PM) method reported by the Food and Agriculture Organization (FAO) of the United Nations recognized a standardized form of the Penman-Monteith equation (FAO - 56) which has been recognized as the standard method for most reliable and precise method to estimate ET_o worldwide [15]; [25].
+The FAO-56 PM equation has shown to be superior over other methods when comparing the daily ET_o with lysimetric measurements for estimating ET_o [15]; [25].
+However, the full input data for a large number of climatic variables, such as mean, maximum, and minimum air temperatures, relative humidity, solar radiation, and wind speed limit the widespread use of the FAO-56 PM method [14]; [47].
+Unfortunately, the climatic data in many developing regions cannot always meet the requirements of the FAO-56 PM method for calculating ET_o .

-55 Several alternative methods have been proposed to substitute for FAO-56 PM method based on 56 considering the accuracy and conciseness with the PM method and lysimetric measurements.
-Since the 57 accuracy of estimated values of ETa is important for water resources planning and management, irrigation scheduling, control and agricultural productivity; it has given rise to numerous researches that were 58 59 carried out in different parts of the world to ascertain the best model which is suitable for application in 60 such parts.
-Similar researches have been carried out in Japan [4], Bulgaria [39], Central Serbia [6], a region of Florida in the United States of America [17] and a region in south western Nigeria [3].
-Among 61 62 the methods used in estimating reference evapotranspiration is the method universally acceptable model, 63 the FAO - 56 Penman - Monteith method due to its better performance in many regions of the world 64 when compared with other models [7].
-This model has been standardized and adopted for use by the 65 Food and Agriculture organization.
-In Nigeria, a model was developed by [11] called the Blaney-Morin-66 Nigeria model to estimate reference evapotranspiration and was widely judged to be most suitable to Nigeria's condition by the Nigerian Institute of Agricultural Engineers (NIAE) [11].
-Other models for 67 68 estimating $ET{q}$ include the [2]; [18]; [28]; [34] and the [40] models to mention but a few.
+Several alternative methods have been proposed to subject to for FAO-56 PM method based on considering the accuracy and conciseness with the PM method lysimetric measurements.
+Since the accuracy of estimated values of ET_o is important for water resources planning and management, irrigation scheduling, control and agricultural productivity; it has given rise to numerous researches that were carried out in different parts of the world to ascertain the best model which is suitable for application in such parts.
+Similar researches have been carried by the parts.
+Similar researches have been carried by the methods used in estimating reference evapotranspiration is the method universally acceptable model, the FAO - 56 Penman - Model has been standardized and adopted for use by the Food and Agriculture anization.
+In Nigeria, a model was developed by [11] called the Blaney-Morin-Nigeria model to estimate reference evapotranspiration and was widely judged to be most suitable to Nigeria's condition by the Nigerian Institute of Agricultural Engineers (NIAE) [11].
+Other models for estimating ET_o include the [2]; [18]; [28]; [34] and the [40] models to mention but a few.

 This present study, evaluates and compares six evapotranspiration models for estimating reference evapotranspiration in Sokoto, Nigeria using FAO-56 PM method as standard.
-The purpose of this comparison is to ascertain which of the models is most appropriate to be considered as an alternative to FAO - 56 PM model for the estimation of $ET_o$ in the study area.
+The purpose of this comparison is to ascertain which of the models is most appropriate to be considered as an alternative to FAO - 56 PM model for the estimation of ET_o in the study area.

-7374 2.
-STUDY AREA
+2. STUDY AREA